PlanktoScope/install.planktoscope.community/README.md

 # install.planktoscope.community

-Installation script to bootstrap installation of the PlanktoScope software
+Install script to bootstrap installation of the PlanktoScope software distro

 ## Usage